ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Ethernet frames are encoded using HTTP Datagrams with the Context ID set to zero.
-When the Context ID is set to zero, the Payload field contains a full Layer 2 Ethernet Frame (from the MAC destination field until the last byte of the Frame check sequence field).
+When the Context ID is set to zero, the Payload field contains a full Layer 2 Ethernet Frame (from the MAC destination field until the last byte of the Frame check sequence field), as defined by IEEE 802.3, with support for optional IEEE 802.1Q tagging (see {{vlan-recommendations}}).

 # Ethernet Frame Handling